 Special Facilities (Conduits) The Agency issued Multifamily Housing Revenue Bonds which are not presented in the financial statements of the Agency.
 These bonds are secured solely by the properties and related revenues of the projects and the applicable credit enhancements.
 These bonds do not constitute a debt of and are not guaranteed by the State, any political subdivision thereof, or the Agency.
 Accordingly, these obligations are excluded from the Agency's financial statements.
-There were no bonds associated with special facilities outstanding as of June 30, 2021.
-However, bonds related to special facilities that were redeemed in fiscal year 2021 are as follows:
+Bonds payable as of June 30, 2022 for special facilities are as follows (in thousands):